fwip/mtg_pronouns/reworded_cards.md

 **Tribal Sorcery**

-Each player sacrifices all colored permanents they controls.
+Each player sacrifices all colored permanents they control.

 Allied Strategies 4U
 ---------------

 **Sorcery**

-Domain -- Target player draws a card for each basic land type among lands they controls.
+Domain -- Target player draws a card for each basic land type among lands they control.

 Altar Of Dementia (Altar of Dementia) 2
 ---------------